sampsyo/cs6120/content/blog/2019-10-21-threads-not-as-libraries/index.md

 In the presence of data races, however, the memory model is **formally undefined**: any behavior is allowed.

 In other words, Pthreads allows any behavior for programs with data races.

+Thus, since the above example contains data races, any compiler-chosen behavior satisfies the specification, including one for which `r1 == r2 == 0` holds.
+In principle, however, this also includes entirely unexpected behaviors, such as `r1 == 42 && r2 == -1`, segfaulting, and even formatting your disk!

 The reason behind this design decision is explained as follows:
 >Formal definitions of the memory model were *rejected as unreadable by the vast majority of programmers*.
 >In addition, most of the formal work in *the literature has concentrated on the memory as provided by the hardware as opposed to the application programmer* through the compiler and runtime system.
 >It was believed that a simple statement intuitive to most programmers would be most effective

-Thus, since the above example contains data races, any compiler-chosen behavior satisfies the specification, including one for which `r1 == r2 == 0` holds.
+Recognizing the design of a clear, correct, and portable memory model for programs with data races as a complex, open research question, Pthreads opted to remove them altogether.

+Thus, mechanisms for removing data races are mandatory for ensuring reasonable Pthread program behavior.

 ## Fighting Compilers for Well-Defined Behavior